shubhamwagh/stereo-calib/README.md

 poetry run python -m examples.perform_calibration_with_single_image_analysis --data-path "./dataset"
 ```

-This script randomly selects a stereo image pair, analyzes it by plotting detected markers, calculating and plotting
+This script randomly selects a stereo image pair, analyses it by plotting detected markers, calculating and plotting
-reprojection errors, and visualizing rectified images, disparity maps, and depth maps.
+reprojection errors, and visualising rectified images, disparity maps, and depth maps.
 Finally, it saves the calibration
 results to [results](./results) folder and displays the analysis plots.

 ## Detailed Report